Jeep Cherokee Insurance Rates

 Rates are averaged for all Jeep Cherokee models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on car insurance takes being a low-risk driver, having above-average credit, not filing small claims, and possibly higher deductibles.
-Make time to compare rates once a year by getting rate quotes from direct car insurance companies like GEICO and Progressive, and also from your local independent and exclusive agents.
+Saving money on car insurance consists of being a good driver, having above-average credit, not filing small claims, and attention to physical damage deductibles.
+Invest time comparing rates every year by requesting quotes from direct car insurance companies like GEICO and Progressive, and also from insurance agencies where you live.

-- Teen drivers have the highest car insurance rates, as much as $511 per month if full coverage is included
+- Drivers age 16 to 20 pay the highest auto insurance rates, as much as $511 per month if full coverage is included

 Rate Tables and Charts